pietrushnic/old_blog/source/projects/index.markdown

 footer: true
 ---
 ### Preface ###
 Below I want to describe few projects that I'm or I was involved.
+This is work in progress page, so please be kind :).

 ### Bonbonier ###
 **_Description:_** [Bonbonier](https://play.google.com/store/apps/details?id=pl.bonbonier&feature=search_result#?t=W251bGwsMSwxLDEsInBsLmJvbmJvbmllciJd)